Bayesian Inference from Non-Ignorable Network Sampling Designs: Discussion

-In this paper we developed methodology for performing inference on non-ignorable designs on a network.
-The authors in \cite{HandcGile} discuss the idea of \emph{amenable} designs and work with sampling mechanisms that fulfill that condition.
+The authors in \citep{HandcGile} discuss the idea of \emph{amenable} designs and work with sampling mechanisms that fulfill that condition.
 It would be interesting to understand the relationship between amenability and graph ignorability.
 It is reasonable to think that the methodology proposed here can be used for dealing with designs that are not amenable.
-It is our understanding that all the available literature falls into one of two categories: Either they do not discuss ignorability, but assume implicitly that the sampling mechanism of their choice is ignorable (\emph{e.g.}, \cite{Gile}), or they discuss ignorability and then they restrict their discussion to what they regard as ignorable designs \cite{HandcGile}.
+It is our understanding that all the available literature falls into one of two categories: Either they do not discuss ignorability, but assume implicitly that the sampling mechanism of their choice is ignorable (\emph{e.g.}, \citep{Gile}), or they discuss ignorability and then they restrict their discussion to what they regard as ignorable designs \citep{HandcGile}.
 In either case, the problem of making inference on a population quantity using a non-ignorable design is not addressed.

 An important feature of the methodology we propose is that it is highly modular.
 By this we mean that the term $p(I \mid \mathcal{G})$ does not have to correspond to RDS.
 All the arguments hold for any other design that is not ignorable.
 The choices we made for $p(\alpha)$ and $p(\mathcal{G} \mid \alpha)$ were based on considerations such as simplicity and computational convenience.
-In principle, nothing prevents the reader from using a different random graph specification.
-Specifying the term $p(Y \mid \mathcal{G},\gamma)$ is more delicate: Using a different MRF model would imply substantial changes in the MCMC procedure.
-Moving away from the MRF assumption would be even more challenging, and therefore an interesting line of research.
+In principle, nothing prevents the reader from using a different random graph specification or MRF model, as long as Gibbs sampler schemes as the ones proposed at the end of Section \ref{sec-inference} are feasible to implement.